ZoltanRacz/MomentMatching.jl/docs/src/examples.md

 end
 ```
 !!! note
-    In a similar fashion, it is possible to make `modelname`- and `typemom`-specific also the auxiliary functions, the default matrix, and the functions to display the estimation results.
+    In a similar fashion, it is possible to make `modelname`- and `typemom`-specific also the auxiliary functions and the default matrix.

 We are now ready to run the estimation of the restricted model:
 ```@example